 Credit Hours

 Required:

-HY 1001 LE Survey of Western Civilization II
+HY 1001 LE Survey of Western Civilization II 3

-PO 3031 International Relations
+PO 3031 International Relations.
+3

-Two additio onal courses in Political Science
+Two additi onal courses in Political Science.
+6

-Two additio anal courses to be selected from:
+Two additi onal courses to be selected from: 6

 HY 4041 Russia and the USSR

 HY 4053 Contemporary History: from World War II to

 Vietnam and the Fall of Communism

 HY 4051 Revolution and Nationalism in Europe

 HY 4052 Total War in Europe

 HY 4072 America in World Affairs